happybono/SonataSmooth/README.md

 That final value (`2.75`) becomes your new filtered point.

 ## Boundary Handling Method
 Edge handling determines which values are used when the kernel window extends beyond the first or last element.
-Sonata

 ### Available Modes (ComboBox: `cbxBoundaryMethod`)
 | Mode | Also Known As | Behavior | Formula / Mapping | Pros | Cons |